How to Maximize a Desired Epidural

-Stay home as long as possible.
+Some common recommendations for all laboring mothers include: say home as long as possible.
 Arriving in active labor or when your provider tells you to arrive.
 Use upright positions, shower, TENS units, and a balance of rest.
-A good rule of thumb is rest for 20-30 minutes and use upright active positions for the next 30-40 minutes.
-Playing music, dancing or walking outside, going to the movies, cooking, and eating are excellent ways to help pass the time.
+A good rule of thumb is to rest for 20-30 minutes and use upright active positions for the next 30-40 minutes.
+Playing music, dancing, or walking outside, going to the movies, cooking, and eating are excellent ways to help pass the time.
 But if the mom is managing well resting or is asleep, do not wake her.

-When the epidural is desired help mom to stay focused on her labor, breathing through each contraction using the comfort techniques from above.
-It can take a hour to verify blood work, run the necessary IV fluids, and get anesthesia in the room.
-For many women this is the most stressful part, as the contractions appear unbearable when faced with relief.
+When the epidural is desired help mom stay focused on her labor, breathing through each contraction using the comfort techniques from above.
+It can take an hour to verify blood work, run the necessary IV fluids, and get anesthesia in the room.
+For many women, this is the most stressful part, as the contractions appear unbearable when faced with relief.